fzyzcjy/grafana_dashboard_python/README.md

 ## Relation with Grafanalib

 I do hope that I can simply PR to Grafanalib and add the "convert any JSON into Python" feature.
 However, in my humble opinion it is quite hard: Grafanalib's API differs a lot from Grafana's JSON API.
 Therefore, though I can easily convert JSON to Python dict or object constructor, it is time-consuming and error-prone to further convert it into valid Grafanalib code.

+## How it works

+Pretty simple.
+When using it, it is nothing but a series of `Pydantic` models, with almost no logic except that.
+So you are indeed using the serialization and deserialization feature of Pydantic.

+As for how the Pydantic code is created: It is generated automatically from Grafana's official [schema](https://github.com/grafana/grok), and then manually tweaked for a better developer experience (e.g. provide more sensible defaults, make types looser).
+All changes are recorded in a patch file, so the package can be easily upgraded when Grafana upgrades, and always keep the definition accurate.